manytask/checker/docs/1_getting_started.md

 The private repository layout is crucial for the checker to function correctly.
 Each task should be organized into dedicated folders within group directories.
 Also, there are 2 config files `.course.yml` and `.deadlines.yml` that are required for checker to work.

+Each task location detected by `.task.yml` file (can be just empty).
+Each group, if any, detected by `.group.yml` file (can be empty).

 Here's a detailed breakdown:

 ```yaml